happylance/MacKey/README.md

 1. Host address, user name and password are saved in iOS keychain.
 2. Every unlock action is protected by a related touch ID authentication.
 3. Communications between this app and Mac are protected by SSH connection using NMSSH framework.
+4. It is recommended to delete all the hosts manually before deleting this app.